pjad6191/365-days-of-python/November2025/day_91.md

 ### What I Worked On:
 **Exercism:**
-> I worked on a function that takes a letter as an input and returns a series of strings that creates a diamond made out of letters, beginning at A and expanding out toward the given letter, then back down to A. It took some trial and error to create the image that I wanted, but I got it.
+I worked on a function that takes a letter as input and returns a series of strings that create a diamond made out of letters.
+The diamond begins at A and expands out toward the given letter, then back down toward A.
+> It took some trial and error to create the image that I wanted, but I got it.
 One thing I don't like about Exercism is that it's not always clear what output it's looking for.
 It wasn't clear that it was looking for a list of strings in this case.
 It could have been expecting one long string with newlines built in.

 ### Concepts Practiced:
 - Strings